toluwalojurotimiayeni/alx-system_engineering-devops/0x06-regular_expressions/README.md

-create a Ruby script that accepts one argument and pass it to a regular expression matching method for School
+create a Ruby script that accepts one argument and pass it to a regular expression matching method for the above